 The NEW HORIZONS Association is a non-governmental organisation, founded in 2003 by Roman Gutek.
 Its main objective is the promotion and popularization of unconventional, artistically challenging cinema.
 Thanks to such endeavours this type of films have come to be known as New Horizons films in Poland.
-The association organises film festivals (T-Mobile New Horizons, American Film Festival, and the latest Kids Film Festival), educational programmes (New Horizons of Film Education), runs a cinema (New Horizons cinema in Wrocław) and distributes films.
+The association organises film festivals (New Horizons IFF, American Film Festival, and The Kids Film Festival), educational programmes (New Horizons of Film Education), runs a cinema (New Horizons cinema in Wrocław) and distributes films.

 Educational programmes and films for junior audiences